rubenvanstaden/spira/docs/_build/html/_sources/_1_overview.rst.txt

 **********

 Designing a generated layout requires modeling its parameters.
-To create an effective design environment it becomes paramount to place restrictions of received parameter values.
+To create an effective design environment it becomes paramount to define parameter restrictions.
 SPiRA uses a meta-configuration to define object parameters, which enables the following features:

 * Default values can be set to each parameter.